Great Spots for Snorkeling in the Florida Keys

 Nearly 70 miles west of Key West lies the remote group of islands that make up Dry Tortugas National Park, which is only accessible by boat or seaplane and a top bucket list item for many Florida travelers.
 Garden Key is the second-largest island in the Tortugas and home to historic Fort Jefferson.
 The 14-acre island is an excellent starting point for snorkeling the bright, crystal-clear waters full of coral and tropical fish that surround these islands, but there are many places to explore underwater here.
 Visitors have the option of staying for the day or camping overnight on Garden Key, and ferry rides and equipment rentals can be arranged through the Dry Tortugas National Park ferry.
 Seaplane arrangements can be made through Key West Seaplane Charters.

-Check out other great places to snorkel in Florida here.
+Check out other great spots to snorkel in Florida.